Healthy Rosmarinus angustifolius (Salvia rosmarinus) in direct, also known as Rosmarinus angustifolius

 Tips

 Cuttings root easily in water or moist grit.
-Propagate during active growth and use containers with excellent drainage and airflow.
+In practice, propagate during active growth and use containers with excellent drainage and airflow.

 Use the App Alongside This Care Guide